aswinprabhu/Install/README.md

 #### CloudMunch Services Architecture

-CloudMunch installs three distinct services as part of the installation.
-A UI service, A Core service and an Executor services, and they are structured as below.
+CloudMunch installs three distinct services as part of the installation - UI service, Core service and an Executor service, and they are structured as below.

 ![alt text](images/architecture.png "Cloudmunch Services Architecture")